cadrian/macchiato/README.md

 Function name | Arguments
 ------------- | ---------
 `random`      | `max`: the upper bound of the random to draw.
 The value actually returned will be between 0 and `max`-1 inclusive.
+`read`        | `file`: the file name.
+The returned value is the content of the file, which must be a valid object.
+`write`       | `file`: the file name. `value`: the object to write.
+Nothing is returned.

+Note: `read` and `write` handle file writing of complete objects.
+The notation used is similar to (yet different from) JSON.
+The difference is that the array indexes are also recorded (because they are sparse arrays); and, still, no `null`.